-A loan for the purchase of a vehicle, which you pay off over time.
+A loan for the purchase of a vehicle you pay off over time.
 This is more expensive than buying a car outright since you’re paying interest, but you also get to use the car while you’re paying for it.

 Automated clearing house (ACH)

 The electronic network used to transfer money between accounts at different institutions.